- Personal Injury

 A plaintiff will need to prove these in order to have a successful claim.
 In a personal injury case, “negligence” refers to one party’s careless or reckless behavior that resulted in harm to another party.
 That means the careless person is legally liable for the injuries suffered by the other person.
 Most legal disputes use this method in personal injury cases for assessing and determining fault.

-If you’ve suffered an injury at the hands of a negligent person or business, the personal injury lawyers at Cadwell Wenzel & Asthana can assess your case and explain your legal options.
+If you’ve suffered an injury at the hands of a negligent person or business, the Alabama personal injury lawyer at Cadwell Wenzel & Asthana can assess your case and explain your legal options.
 For a free initial consultation, call us at (251) 444-7000.

 Now, let’s take a closer look at these four elements and find out more about what they mean.
 To win a negligence case, the plaintiff must prove:

 The defendant owes the plaintiff a legal “duty of care” in the specific circumstances of the case.
 For example, in a slip-and-fall case, a store owner owes a legal duty to clean up spills promptly and keep aisles clear of debris.
 Otherwise, customers could fall and get injured.
-Similarly, a driver of a motor vehicle has a duty to be sober and not drink alcohol excessively before getting behind the wheel, because not to do so would put other motorists at extreme risk of an accident and injury.
+Similarly, a driver of a motor vehicle has a duty to be sober and not drink alcohol excessively before getting behind the wheel, because not to do so would put other motorists at extreme risk of accidents and injuries.
+Alabama birth injury lawyer can help you understand the legal duty of care applicable to your specific situation and determine if it was breached in a way that caused your injury.
 Duty is a legal obligation.

 A plaintiff must show that the defendant breached this duty by doing, or failing to do, something that a reasonably prudent person would most certainly have done in a similar situation.
 The reasonable person standard is central to negligence cases and other legal claims and is designed to determine whether a defendant used reasonable care in the degree of caution and concern he or she exhibited regarding the safety of others.